 And that’s not cool because Maca and Tribulus are both great aphrodisiacs, but they don’t really do that much for your testosterone levels.

-They’re both mistakenly though to boost testosterone levels, only because both of them have a positive effect on libido and erection quality.
+They’re both mistakenly though to raise testosterone, only because both of them have a positive effect on libido and erection quality.

 Here’s the unbiased truth about Maca root: